bledidalipaj/library-management-system/README.md

 ##### Set up email

-In order for the application to work you will need to configure an email, which the application will use to send the neccessary notifications.
+In order for the application to work you will need to configure an email, which the application will use to send the necessary notifications.

 You can do that by setting the following environment variables in the .env file: